-Therapy for survivors of gender violence, including sexual assault, sexual harassment, rape, stalking, and dating violence is available to undergraduates and graduate students who are enrolled at Duke as full time students.
-Two licensed clinical social workers provide clinical interventions to assist the student in resolving symptoms of anxiety, depression, and PTSD.
+Therapy for survivors of gender violence, including sexual assault, sexual harassment, rape, stalking, intimate partner violence and cyber harassment, is available to undergraduates and graduate students who are enrolled at Duke as full time students.
+Licensed Clinical Social Workers provide clinical interventions to assist the student in resolving symptoms of anxiety, depression, and PTSD.

-A trained staff person will accompany a survivor of sexual assault to seek medical care after an assault.
+A trained staff person will advise a survivor of sexual assault in obtaining medical care after an assault.
 If the survivor chooses, this care may include a forensic examination to collect evidence of the assault or follow-up appointments for STI prophylaxis and pregnancy testing.
-Throughout the process, we will be there to answer questions and offer support, as desired.
+Throughout the process, we will be available to answer questions and offer support, as desired.

-Staff will accompany a survivor of gender violence to report a crime to police, obtain a protective order or attend court if criminal or civil actions are pursued.
+Staff will assist a survivor of gender violence to report a crime to police, obtain a protective order or provide support if criminal or civil actions are pursued.
 Duke Police can also take a report from a student and/or explain their options.